-Finding someone you fancy is difficult.
+Finding someone you like can be tricky.
 The first few dates are always a bit of a challenge.
 After you’ve dated him for a few months you start to feel more secure.

 You may even think, this is him.
 I’ve finally found someone I click with.